 The state of New York has some of the toughest weapons and gun laws in the country.
 Defendants facing weapons and gun charges could be sentenced to serious prison time if convicted.
 New York defendants can face weapons charges as their sole crime or, the weapons charges could be in addition to another crime.
-The penalties for crimes are often harsher when the defendant used a weapon during the commission of the crime.
-For example, prosecutors could add on a weapons charge to homicide, assault, or other criminal charges.
+The penalties for crimes are often harsher when the defendant uses a weapon during the commission of the crime.
+For example, prosecutors could add a weapons charge to homicide, assault, or other criminal charges.
 If convicted of both a weapons charge and a homicide charge, defendants could face life in prison.

 Our Attorneys Are Skilled in Firearms and Weapons Charges Defense

 Facing a weapons charge in Syracuse, New York, is serious.
 People are often surprised to learn of the possible sentences, as prison time is frequently mandatory.
 A defendant should secure skilled representation when facing weapons charges.
 At CDH Law PLLC, our attorneys have extensive experience representing clients in New York weapons charges.
 We understand the tactics that prosecutors often use to attempt to increase jail time and other penalties.
 We help defendants review their legal options, and we negotiate assertively on their behalf with the prosecutors.
 Our criminal defense team has proven courtroom experience with a reputation for success at trial.
 Contact our Syracuse criminal defense law firm today to learn how we can protect your rights.